swlkr/ryzz/README.md

-# rizz
+# rizz_db

-rizz is an automatic migration generator and query builder for sqlite for rust.
+rizz_db is an automatic migration generator and query builder for sqlite for rust.
 Don't call it an orm.

 # Install